-Installed one week ago, it’s already capturing the activities of the Hays bald eagle pair at their nest above the Monongahela River.
+Installed one week ago (20 Dec 2013) it’s already capturing the activities of the Hays bald eagle pair at their nest above the Monongahela River.

 Pittsburgh’s eaglecam has already captured the pair at their nest.
-The video at top was taken on Christmas Day and there are videos of the pair together on December 23 and one eagle in snow on December 26 (yesterday!).
+The video at top was taken on Christmas Day 2013 and there are videos of the pair together on 23 December and one eagle in snow on 26 December 2013.

 Though the site is within the city limits it is quite remote.
 There is no electricity and no Internet connection so the camera runs on solar power and transmits using the cell network.
 Right now Bill Powers of PixController is working out the kinks of too little battery power to run all night and thin data bandwidth from Sprint.
 All of it must be fixed within the next two weeks before access to the site is cut off to protect the eagles while they court and nest.